-6. (1) An application for registration of a patent, or of an application for a patent, under this Act shall be made to the Registrar in the prescribed manner and shall be accompanied by the prescribed fees, two certified copies of the specification or specifications, including drawings, if any, lodged in the country of principal registration and-

-(a) in the case of an application made pursuant to subsection (1) of section 5 of this Act. a certified copy of the application; or
+- (1) An application for registration of a patent, or of an application for a patent, under this Act shall be made to the Registrar in the prescribed manner and shall be accompanied by the prescribed fees, 2 certified copies of the specification or specifications, including drawings, if any, lodged in the country of principal registration: - (a) in the case of an application made pursuant to Section 5(1), a certified copy of the application; or

-(b) in the case of an application made pursuant to subsection (2) of section 5 of this Act, a certificate of the grant.

-(2) In this section a "certified copy" and "certificate" respectively mean a copy certified and a certificate issued by the appropriate authority in the country of principal registration.
+- (b) in the case of an application made pursuant to Section 5(2), a certificate of the grant. - (2) In this Section a 'certified copy' and 'certificate' respectively mean a copy certified and a certificate issued by the appropriate authority in the country of principal registration.

-OPPOSITION
+7 Opposition

-7. (1) Upon application for registration of a patent or of an application for a patent being received together with the fees and the documents mentioned in section 6 the Registrar shall publish in the Patents Gazette such details of the application as may be prescribed and any person may at any time within three months from the date of such advertisement give notice to the Registrar of opposition to the registration.
-Such notice shall be in the prescribed form.

-(2) The registration of a patent may be opposed on one or both of the following grounds -

-(a) publication or use of the invention in Nauru before the priority date;

-(b) prior registration of a patent for the invention or of an application for a patent for the invention under this Act.

-(3) The registration of an application for a patent may be opposed on any one or more of the following grounds-

-(a) publication or use of the invention in Nauru before the priority date;

-(b) prior registration of a patent for the invention or of an application for a patent for the invention under this Act;

-(c) prior grant of a patent for the invention by the appropriate authority in the United Kingdom, the Commonwealth of Australia or the United States of America;

-(d) prior filing of a complete specification in support of an application for a patent for the invention with the appropriate authority in the United Kingdom, the Commonwealth of Australia or the United States of America:
+- (1) Upon application for registration of a patent or of an application for a patent being received together with the fees and the documents mentioned in Section 6, the Registrar shall publish in the Patents Gazette such details of the application as may be prescribed and a person may at any time within 3 months from the date of such advertisement give notice to the Registrar of opposition to the registration. - (2) A notice under subsection (1) shall be in the prescribed form. - (3) The registration of a patent may be opposed on one or both of the following grounds: - (a) publication or use of the invention in the Republic before the priority date; or - (b) prior registration of a patent for the invention or of an application for a patent for the invention under this Act. - (4) The registration of an application for a patent may be opposed on any one or more of the following grounds: - (a) publication or use of the invention in the Republic before the priority date: - (b) prior registration of a patent for the invention or of an application for a patent for the invention under this Act; - (c) prior grant of a patent for the invention by the appropriate authority in the United Kingdom, the Commonwealth of Australia or the United States of America; or - (d) prior filing of a complete specification in support of an application for a patent for the invention with the appropriate authority in United Kingdom, the Commonwealth of Australia or the United States of America:

+Provided:
-Provided that the registration shall not be opposed on ground (c) or ground (d) unless, before notice of opposition is given, application has been made under this Act for the registration of the patent or the application for a patent, as the case may be, which is the subject-matter of that ground: And provided further that, where registration is refused on either of those grounds and on no other ground, such refusal shall be conditional upon the patent or the application for a patent which is the subject-matter of that ground being registered under this Act and, where any such application for a patent is so registered, upon any patent granted in respect thereof also being so registered: and, if any such condition is not complied with, the Registrar shall, subject to the provisions of subsection (1) of section 8, register the application.

-(4) Where notice of opposition is given within the prescribed time the Registrar shall transmit a copy of the nonce to the applicant and, after hearing both parties if they wish to be heard and considering any submissions which they may make in writing, shall decide whether or not to register the application or the patent, as the case may be.
+- (i) that the registration shall not be opposed on ground (c) or ground (d) unless, before notice of opposition is given, application has been made under this Act for the registration of the patent or the application for a patent, as the case may be, which is the subject-matter of that ground; or - (ii) where registration is refused on either of those grounds and on no other ground, such refusal shall be conditional upon the patent or the application for a patent which is the subject-matter of that ground being registered under this Act and, where any such application for a patent is so registered, upon any patent granted in respect of the application also being so registered; and, if any such condition is not complied with, the Registrar shall, subject to the provisions of Section 8(1), register the application. - (5) Where notice of opposition is given within the prescribed time, the Registrar shall transmit a copy of the notice to the applicant and, after hearing both parties if they wish to be heard and considering any submissions which they may make in writing, shall decide whether or not to register the application or the patent, as the case may be.